 This map was included in Mademoiselle de Scudéry’s novel: Clélie.

-Clearly outlined on the Carte de Tendre are three forms of love each depicted as towns on the side of three rivers: Inclinaison (inclination), Estime (esteem) and Reconnaissance (gratitude).
-So love had three forms: inclinaison, estime, reconnaissance.
+Clearly outlined on the Carte de Tendre are three forms of love each depicted as towns on the side of three rivers: Inclination (inclination), Estime (esteem) and Reconnaissance (gratitude).
+So love had three forms: inclination, estime, reconnaissance.
 There were villages along the way, all of which were allegorical: Jolis-vers (lovely poems), Billet-doux (love letter) and others.

 If lovers allowed themselves to enter untamed passion, they sailed on a dangerous sea, called Mer dangeureuse.
 However, if passions were restrained, love could be a source of happiness.
 Interestingly, although she had a gentleman-friend, Paul Pelisson, Mademoiselle de Scudéry never married.

 As may be expected, Mademoiselle de Scudéry’s Carte de Tendre was satirized.
 In fact, Molière (1622-1673) wrote his first Parisian play on the Précieuses: Les Précieuses ridicules (1659).
 By 1659, the Précieuses had much too high an opinion of themselves.
 Molière’s comedy was a slight blow to the movement, but the one-act play was a great success and Molière went on to bigger and better things, including a personal friendship with Louis XIV.

 Passions were abundantly discussed in seventeenth-century France.
 Both Descartes and Pascal contributed a treatise on passion.
 Descartes wrote a treatise on the Passions de l’âme (The Passions of the Soul) and Pascal, a Discourse on the Passion of Love.